Assessment Centre Clinic – Part 10

 Again, most law firms will have some form of verbal reasoning test (which is actually a written test) as part of their Assessment Centre, or other part of their application process.

-You can also practice verbal reasoning tests and receive further guidance to help you prepare here: Practice Verbal Reasoning Tests
+You can practice verbal reasoning tests and receive further guidance to help you prepare here: Practice Verbal Reasoning Tests

 Numerical Reasoning Test